-typically provides many features not included in a separation kernel.
-On the other hand, a separation kernel has information flow control policy and enforcement as essential features.
-Currently, a separation kernel is not a "kernel" in the conventional sense but a combination of

-430 hardware technologies and software components that enforce separation in an assured way.
+separation kernel has information flow control policy and enforcement as essential features.
+Currently, a separation kernel is not a "kernel" in the conventional sense but a combination of hardware technologies and software components that enforce separation in an assured way.
 The requirement for assurance is the distinguishing characteristic of a MILS separation kernel.